 We have acquired businesses and may continue to make acquisitions of businesses or assets in the future.
 The acquisition and integration of businesses or assets involve a number of risks.
 These risks include valuation (determining a fair price for the business or assets), integration (managing the process of integrating the acquired business' people, products, technology and other assets to extract the value and synergies projected to be realized in connection with the acquisition), regulation (obtaining regulatory or other government approvals that may be necessary to complete the acquisition) and due diligence (including identifying risks to the prospects of the business, including undisclosed or unknown liabilities or restrictions to be assumed in the acquisition).
-Moreover, we may fail to successfully identify appropriate acquisition candidates, enter new markets or industries, or integrate any acquisitions consummated in a relatively short amount of time and, as a result, may fail to realize the synergies, cost savings and other benefits expected from such acquisitions.
-In addition, a significant portion of the purchase price of companies we acquire may be allocated to acquired goodwill and other intangible assets.
-We are required to test goodwill and other intangible assets with an indefinite life for possible impairment on an annual basis, or more frequently, when circumstances indicate that impairment may have occurred.
+Moreover, we may fail to successfully identify appropriate acquisition candidates, enter new markets or industries, or integrate any acquisitions consummated in a relatively short amount of time and, as a result, may fail to realize the synergies, cost savings and other intangible assets.
+We are required to test goodwill and any other intangible assets with an indefinite life for possible impairment on an annual basis, or more frequently, when circumstances indicate that impairment may have occurred.
 We are also required to evaluate amortizable intangible assets and fixed assets for impairment if there are indicators of a possible impairment.
-In the future, if our acquisitions do not yield expected returns, we may be required to take charges to our operating results based on this impairment assessment process, which could adversely affect our results of operations.
-See "-Financial risks-Our balance sheet includes significant amounts of goodwill and intangible assets.
-The impairment of a significant portion of these assets would negatively affect our business, financial condition or r
+In the future, if our acquisitions do not yield expected returns, we may be required to take charges to our operating results based on this impairment assets.
+The impairment of a significant portion of these assets would negatively affect our business.
+Our balance sheet includes significant amounts of goodwill and intangible assets.
+The impairment of a significant portion of these assets would negatively affect our business.